Ben-Stacey/Texted-Based-Game/Features.md

 memory log it subconconsiously added things you do to memory log.
 Could be an easter egg

+Lots of methods of different jobs you can do for the shop keeper and it randomised to which one you can get

 Inventory
 * inventory has 10 spots to start with
 * inventory can be expanded